What Dosha are You?

 Pitta types- need cooling, calming, moderating

-You have a strong efficient digestion, so can generally eat just about everything!
-However, excess salty, sour and spicy food, as well as overeating, can cause digestive upsets, acidity and ulcers.
+You have strong efficient digestion, so can generally eat just about everything!
+However, excess salty, sour, and spicy food, as well as overeating, can cause digestive upsets, acidity, and ulcers.
 Red meat and seafood are especially heating and vegetarian foods are good for you, being cooling.
-Favour grains, beans, vegetables, milk and ghee.
-Favour cooling drinks, sweet fruit juices and warm herbal tea (e.g.: cooling peppermint and liquorice).
-Minimise fried, oily, fermented foods, egg yolks, seafood, red meat, hot spices and chillies, pickles, citrus fruits, tomatoes, yoghurt, sour cream, hard cheese, and vinegar (use lemon juice instead).
+Favour grains, beans, vegetables, milk, and ghee.
+Favour cooling drinks, sweet fruit juices, and warm herbal tea (e.g.: cooling peppermint and liquorice).
+Minimise fried, oily, fermented foods, egg yolks, seafood, red meat, hot spices and chilies, pickles, citrus fruits, tomatoes, yoghurt, sour cream, hard cheese, and vinegar (use lemon juice instead).
 Processed and fast foods tend to be salty and sour and do you no favours!
 Coffee and alcohol are both very pitta aggravating.

 Useful herbs for Pitta types:

 Herbs to cool and calm are most useful for Pitta types, or those with Pitta related problems.
-Aloe Vera has been used for thousand of years, and can be kept on the kitchen window sill at home for when you suffer a burn!
+Aloe Vera has been used for thousands of years, acting as an amazing home remedy for when you suffer a burn!
 Amla is especially good for Pitta, and is also known as ‘the nurse’ in Sanskrit so wide are its healing properties.
 Other useful herbs for Pitta types are ‘Brahmi’, ‘Shatavari’, coriander, fennel, turmeric and liquorice.
-Herbs can be taken with warm water, milk or aloe vera juice.
+Furthermore, these herbs can be taken with warm water, milk, or aloe vera juice.

 As well as needing foods to stimulate and invigorate, you are best off with a vigorous, hot exercise regime.
 Climbing, hiking and jogging are all advised, especially in the morning when you can feel a little sluggish.
 However, it’s best to avoid exposure to cold and damp conditions (challenging in the UK!).
-In general, do your best to avoid sedentary activities, reducing sleep generally (5-6 hours is deemed ideal) and definitely no cat naps!
+In general, try to avoid sedentary activities that will only increase Kapha.
+Oddly, reducing sleep to 5-6 hours is deemed ideal and definitely, no naps!
 Mentally, it’s helpful for you to cultivate feelings of detachment, independence, adaptability and courage.
 Regarding your Yoga practice, your type needs fast Sun Salutes and more heating types of Yoga such as Bikram and Astanga may suit you well.
 Strong, deep breathing and more rapid heating breathing technique are good (e.g.: Kappalabhati).

 Useful herbs for Kapha types: